 Dutch buckets for nutrient hogs and large crops

-Tomatoes have traditionally been the most popular crop for Dutch buckets, and in fact most commercial hydroponic tomatoes are produced this way.
+Tomatoes have traditionally been the most popular crop for Dutch buckets, and in fact, most commercial hydroponic tomatoes are produced this way.
 Dutch buckets allow tomato farmers to grow large vining varieties and train them up from the bucket.
-This can be a fairly efficient use of space, since the tomatoes are using a large portion of the volume of the growing space.
+This can be a fairly efficient use of space since the tomatoes are using a large portion of the lower growing space.

 Variations on design

 The design of Dutch buckets systems is very simple, with multiple variations on irrigation and equipment.
 A reservoir pump runs specially formulated nutrient solution through a straight line over the buckets.
 Drippers control the flow to each bucket, and solution runs through the media and then drains out of the bucket.
 Each part of the system has variations to suit grower needs.

 The number of buckets: The tutorial below shows the design for an 8-bucket system.
 To build larger one-line system, growers may use a larger reservoir and pump, longer irrigation and drain lines, and simply set up the system the same way as the system below.
 For growers who wish to build a larger multiple-line system, we recommend going through the Dutch buckets course first to familiarize yourself with the technique.

 Media type: Though the most popular Dutch bucket media is vermiculite, other media like hydroton or crushed granite may be used.
 Choose a media that will work for you.
 (Learn about the different types of media here.)

 Minor components: Many components of the system—like tubing, drippers, fittings, and clamps—can be sourced from a home & garden supply store.
 The components that growers will probably have to order online or from a specialty store are the main reservoir, the buckets themselves, and the pump.